astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 typeof (liftdep I) (liftdep C) :- depclassify I C.
 ```

 ADVISOR.
 Looks nice.
 Just wanted to say, this framework is quite general.
-We could instantiate
-dependent indices with a language of natural numbers, equality predicates, and equality
-proofs, which would be quite similar to the Dependent ML formulation of
-\citet{licata2005formulation}.
-But let's go back to what we're trying to do.
 I'll add the
 object language in a separate namespace prefix -- we can use `\texttt{\%extend}' for going
 into a namespace -- and I'll just copy-paste our STLC code from earlier on.